, ,

 What IF, instead, he/she is amazed and happy about you having so much in store and being able to shift between the well-behaved schoolgirl and the creative, wild woman?

-You have every right to be who you want to be whenever you want to and especially your sex life is none of society’s business (unless you want to share it and talk about it, of course).
+Whenever you want to and especially your sex life is none of society’s business.
+(Unless you want to share it and talk about it, of course).

-That’s the very best we can ask of ourselves.
+In short… 👇 That’s the very best we can ask of ourselves.

 Let’s put the conditioning of our religion, media and society aside by engaging in the necessary healing around that…